jloperad/Note-taking-app/README.md

 # Note Taking App

 This is a full-stack note-taking application built with Next.js for the frontend and Nest.js for the backend.
-The app allows users to create, edit, delete, archive, and filter notes.
+The app provides a comprehensive set of features for managing notes:

+- Create, edit, and delete notes with a user-friendly interface
+- Archive and unarchive notes to keep your workspace organized
+- Add and remove categories to notes for better organization
+- Filter notes by category to quickly find relevant information
+- View separate lists for active and archived notes
+- Responsive design for seamless use on desktop and mobile devices

+The frontend, built with Next.js 15, offers a modern and intuitive user interface.
+The backend, powered by Nest.js 10, provides a robust REST API with proper separation of concerns (Controllers, Services, Repositories) for scalability and maintainability.
+Data persistence is handled through Prisma ORM, connecting to a PostgreSQL database hosted on Supabase for reliable and efficient data storage.

 ## Technologies Used